Syncleus/Ferma/README.md

 **Licensed under the Apache Software License v2**

 The Ferma project was originally created as an alternative to the TinkerPop2 Frames project.
-Which at the time lacked features needed by the community, and its performance was crippilingly slow.
+Which at the time lacked features needed by the community, and its performance was cripplingly slow.
 Today Ferma is a robust framework that takes on a role similar to Object-relational Model (ORM) libraries for traditional databases.
-Ferma is often refered to as a Object-graph Model (OGM) library, and maps Java objects to elements in a graph such as Vertexs and Edges.
+Ferma is often referred to as a Object-graph Model (OGM) library, and maps Java objects to elements in a graph such as Vertexs and Edges.

 Ferma 3.x **Supports Tinkerpop3**.
 For tinkerpop2 support use Ferma version 2.x.